mariotlemes/non3GPP-WiFi/README.md

 ## Expected result
-This experiment aims to demonstrate a non-3GPP access based on  N3IWF with integrated with a IEEE 802.11 network implemented mac80211_hwsim and using the hostapd and wpa\_supplicant tools.
+This experiment aims to demonstrate a non-3GPP access based on N3IWF (Non-3GPP Interworking Function) with integrated a IEEE 802.11 network implemented mac80211_hwsim and using the hostapd and wpa\_supplicant tools.
 We also use an open-source implementation of the SBA-based 5G core software ([my5gcore](https://github.com/my5G/my5G-core)), and